Chosker/chosker.github.io/_posts/2026-04-01-editing-engine-shaders.md

 Shaders can be edited with Unreal running.
 After modifying and saving any shader file simply switch back to Unreal and press `Ctrl` + `Shift` + `.` to trigger recompiling any changed shaders.
 This might take anything from a few seconds to several minutes depending on the shader that was changed.

-## Example change
+## Example

 As a very simple example I'll be editing the `DeferredLightingPixelShaders.usf` file.
 At line 401 (in UE 5.7), you'll find the following code:
 ```hlsl
 	// RGB:SceneColor Specular and Diffuse
 ```
-Right before that I'm adding the following:
+Right before that line I'm adding the following:
 ```hlsl
 	OutColor.gb = 0.0f;
 ```